Indian Independence and the Partition explained

 The Indian Independence Act of 1947 was an act passed by the British Parliament that granted independence to India.

-The Radcliffe Line
+The disastrous Radcliffe Line

-The Award was highly controversial as millions of Hindus and Muslims were forced to leave their homes and cross the border into either India or Pakistan.
+The line was intended to be a fair and impartial division of the country, but it ended up being highly controversial as millions of Hindus and Muslims were forced to leave their homes and cross the border into either India or Pakistan.

 The problem was severe in the fertile and prosperous Punjab, where Hindus and Muslims lived nearly side by side.